-The carrying value/book value of a bond is the actual amount of money an issuer owes the bondholder at a given point of time.
+The carrying value/book value of a bond is the actual amount of money an issuer owes the bondholderBondholderA bondholder is an investor who buys or holds a government or corporate bond. at a given point in time.
 This is the par value of the bond less any remaining discounts or including any remaining premiums.

 Recording Carrying Value of Bond on Financial Statements

-The carrying value or book value of bonds payable includes the following amounts all of which are found in bond-related liability accounts:
+The carrying value or book value of bonds payable includes the following amounts, all of which are found in bond-related liability accounts:

 One should note that the discount, premium, and issue costs are amortized properly up to the moment when the book value of the bonds is needed.

-- On the other hand, for bonds sold at a premium, the carrying value will fall and equal the par value on maturity.
+- On the other hand, for bonds sold at a premium, the carrying valueCarrying ValueCarrying value is the book value of assets in a company's balance sheet, computed as the original cost less accumulated depreciation/impairments.
+It is calculated for intangible assets as the actual cost less amortization expense/impairments. will fall and equal the par value on maturity.

-This has been a guide to Carrying Value of Bond.
-Here we discuss how to amortize premiums/discounts and calculate Carrying Value of Bond and also how to record it on financial statements.
+This has been a guide to the Carrying Value of Bond.
+Here we discuss how to amortize premiums/discounts and calculate the Carrying Value of Bond and also how to record it on financial statements.
 You can learn more from the following articles –